Politics of Guyana: Political conditions

-Meanwhile, tensions with Suriname were seriously strained by a dispute over their shared maritime border after Guyana had allowed oil-prospectors licence to explore the areas.
+Meanwhile, tensions with Suriname were seriously strained by a dispute over their shared maritime border after Guyana had granted oil prospectors a license to explore the area.

 In December 2002, Hoyte died, with Robert Corbin replacing him as leader of the PNC.
 He agreed to engage in 'constructive engagement' with Jagdeo and the PPP.

 Severe flooding following torrential rainfall wreaked havoc in Guyana beginning in January 2005.
 The downpour, which lasted about six weeks, inundated the coastal belt, caused the deaths of 34 people, and destroyed large parts of the rice and sugarcane crops.
 The UN Economic Commission for Latin America and the Caribbean estimated in March that the country would need $415 million for recovery and rehabilitation.
 About 275,000 people—37% of the population—were affected in some way by the floods.
 In 2013, the Hope Canal was completed to address the flooding.

-In May 2008, President Bharrat Jagdeo was a signatory to The UNASUR Constitutive Treaty of the Union of South American Nations.
+In May 2008, President Bharrat Jagdeo was a signatory to the UNASUR Constitutive Treaty of the Union of South American Nations.
 On 12 February 2010, Guyana ratified its membership in the Union of South American Nations (UNASUR).

 In December 2011, President Bharrat Jagdeo was succeeded by Donald Ramotar of the governing People's Progressive Party (PPP/C).
-However, the ruling party, mainly supported by Guyana's ethnic-Indians, lost its parliamentary majority for the first time in 19 years.
+However, the ruling party, mainly supported by Guyana's ethnic Indians, lost its parliamentary majority for the first time in 19 years.

 In May 2015, David Granger of A Partnership for National Unity and Alliance for Change (APNU+AFC) narrowly won the elections.
 He represented the alliance of Afro-Guyanese parties.
-In May 2015, David Granger was sworn is as the new President of Guyana.
+In May 2015, David Granger was sworn in as the new President of Guyana.

-In August 2020, the 75-year-old incumbent David Granger lost narrowly and he did not accept the result.
+In August 2020, the 75-year-old incumbent, David Granger, narrowly lost and did not accept the result.
 Irfaan Ali of the People's Progressive Party/Civic was sworn in as the new president five months after the election because of allegations of fraud and irregularities.

 The Economist Intelligence Unit rated Guyana as "flawed democracy" in 2016.
 Guyana's ratings on the democracy on the Democracy Index have fluctuated over the years, it continues to be rated as a "flawed democracy".

 In September 2025, Irfaan Ali re-elected for second term as Guyana’s president.

 International organization participation

-Guyana is a full and participating founder-member of the Caribbean Community (CARICOM), the headquarters of which is located in Georgetown.
+Guyana is a full and participating founder-member of the Caribbean Community (CARICOM), headquartered in Georgetown.
 The CARICOM Single Market & Economy (CSME) will, by necessity, bring Caribbean-wide legislation into force and a Caribbean Court of Justice (CCJ).

 International affiliations include: ACP, C, Caricom, CCC, CDB, ECLAC, FAO, G-77, IADB, IBRD, ICAO, ICRM, IDA, IFAD, IFC, IFRCS, ILO, IMF, IMO, Intelsat (nonsignatory user), Interpol, IOC, IOM, ISO (subscriber), ITU, ITUC, LAES, NAM, OAS, OPANAL, OPCW, PCA, UN, UNASUR, UNCTAD, UNESCO, UNIDO, UPU, WFTU, WHO, WIPO, WMO, WTrO.